CloudM-Migrate/documentation/Engineering-Reference/GoogleDestinationAO.md

 When running the 'Check Users' action, also check if the selected Google services for that user are enabled.

-Change Conditions: When enabled, an additional check will be performed to check the Google services (Gmail, Drive etc.) are enabled for the users.
+Change Conditions: When enabled an additional check will be performed to check the Google services (Gmail, Drive etc.) are enabled for the users.

 ### Create Users/Resources/Groups/Shared Drives <a name="crergsd"></a>
 {: .no_toc }